dsccommunity/SharePointDsc/Modules/SharePointDsc/DSCResources/MSFT_SPTimerJobState/readme.md

 NOTE: Make sure you use the typename timer job name, not the display name!
 Use "Get-SPTimerJob | Where-Object { $_.Title -eq "<Display Name>" } | Select typename" to find the typename for each Timer Job.

+NOTE2: You cannot use SPTimerJobState to change the Health Analyzer jobs, because these are configured to specific times by default.